 When transferring personal data to a country other than an Adequate Jurisdiction, businesses must ensure that there are appropriate safeguards on the data transfer, as prescribed by the GDPR.
 The GDPR offers a number of ways to ensure compliance for international data transfers, of which one is consent of the relevant data subject.
-Other common options are the use of Standard Contractual Clauses or BCRs.
+Other common options are the use of Standard Contractual Clauses or Binding Corporate Rules ("BCRs").

 Businesses can adopt the Standard Contractual Clauses drafted by the EU Commission - these are available for transfers between controllers, and transfers between a controller (as exporter) and a processor (as importer).
-International data transfers may also take place on the basis of contracts agreed between the data exporter and data importer provided that they conform to the protections outlined in the GDPR, and they have prior approval by the relevant data protection authority.

-International data transfers within a group of businesses can be safeguarded by the implementation of Binding Corporate Rules ("BCRs").
+International data transfers may also take place on the basis of contracts agreed between the data exporter and data importer provided that they conform to the protections outlined International data transfers within a group of businesses can be safeguarded by the implementation of BCR.
 The BCRs will always need approval from the relevant data protection authority.
 Most importantly, the BCRs will need to include a mechanism to ensure they are legally binding and enforced by every member in the group of businesses.
 Among other things, the BCRs must set out the group structure of the businesses, the proposed data transfers and their purpose, the rights of data subjects, the mechanisms that will be implemented to ensure compliance with the GDPR and the relevant complainant procedures.

-Transfer of personal data to the USA is also possible if the data importer has signed up to the EU-US Privacy Shield Framework, which was designed by the US Department of Commerce and the EU Commission to provide businesses on in the EU and the US with a mechanism to comply with data protection requirement when transferring personal data from the EU to the US.
+Transfer of personal data to the USA is also possible if the data importer has signed up to the EU-US Privacy Shield Framework, which was designed by the US Department of Commerce and the EU Commission to provide businesses in the EU and the US with a mechanism to comply with data protection requirement when transferring personal data from the EU to the US.